-Raccoons dig through your trash, destroy your lawn and garden, damage your home’s building materials, consume bird seed and pet food, and even transmit diseases that can be dangerous for you and your domestic pets.
+Raccoons dig through your trash, destroy your lawn and garden, and transmit diseases that can be dangerous for your family and pets.

 Fortunately, you don’t have to live with destructive raccoons forever.

 Based on our 15+ years of experience helping California homeowners get rid of wildlife from their properties, we’re sharing our top tips on how to get rid of raccoons once and for all.

 - To get rid of raccoons, identify their harborage areas, remove food sources, seal entry points, and use live traps to remove remaining raccoons.